OpenHFT/Chronicle-Map/spec/5-initialization.md

  [wait until the Chronicle Map is ready](#wait-until-chronicle-map-is-ready).
 Otherwise, acquire an exclusive file lock, and check the file size again.
 If the file size is non-zero now, release the file lock and [wait until the Chronicle Map is ready](#wait-until-chronicle-map-is-ready).
-If the file is still empty, [write self bootstrapping header](#write-self-bootstrapping-header) to the beginning of the file, then release the file lock.
+If the file is still empty, [write the self bootstrapping header](#write-self-bootstrapping-header) to the beginning of the file, then release the file lock.

  > The purpose of acquiring file lock is to ensure that only one concurrent process (if any)